dysphie/neco-dl/README.md

 # NecoDL

-A Workshop addon manager for SRCDS.
+A Workshop addon manager for Source Engine Dedicated Servers

 I built this as a workaround for Steam API issues where valid workshop entries fail to return data, making the built-in workshop tools not work.